 Biogas Processes and Energy Pathways

-- Pathways from feedstock to biogas, in particular anaerobic digestion and landfill gas: the basic science of the processes
+- Pathways from feedstock to biogas, in particular anaerobic digestion and landfill gas: the basic chemistry of the processes

 - Comparing and contrasting biogas with natural gas and with other biomass products (including “syngas” and other products derived through gasification)